mzohaibh17-pixel/mzohaibh17-pixel/README.md

 ## Skills & Expertise

-- **Theoretical & Computational Physics**
-  - Astroparticle and cosmology data modeling
+- Applied and computational physics, including astroparticle, cosmology, nanostructure, and quantum modeling
-  - Nanostructured solar cell modeling and efficiency calculations
-  - Quantum mechanics simulations (1D & 2D wave packets, particle in a box)

-- **Experimental Physics**
-  - Optics, Electronics, Modern Physics labs
-  - Hands-on experience with measurements and instrumentation
+- Experimental experience in optics, electronics, and modern physics

-- **Data Analysis & Visualization**
-  - Regression, statistical analysis, and correlation studies
+- Regression modeling, statistical analysis, and data visualization
-  - Plotting and interpreting scientific data (Matplotlib, Pandas, NumPy)

-- **Programming & Technical Tools**
+- Scientific plotting using Matplotlib, Pandas, and NumPy
-  - Python (simulations, modeling, data analysis)
+- Python programming for simulations, modeling, and analysis
-  - Jupyter Notebooks for interactive exploration
+- Use of Jupyter Notebooks for interactive scientific workflows
-  - ROOT framework for high-energy physics data analysis
+- Experience with ROOT framework for high-energy physics data analysis
-  - Git and version control for collaborative projects
+- Version control and collaborative work using Git and GitHub

-- **Machine Learning & Computational Techniques**
-  - Regression modeling, predictive analysis on physical datasets
-  - Scientific simulations and reproducible workflows
+- Predictive modeling, simulation automation, and reproducible research practices

 ---